 Active pulmonary or extrapulmonary TB disease requires prompt initiation of TB treatment.
 The treatment of active TB disease in HIV-infected patients should follow the general principles guiding treatment for individuals without HIV.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult and Adolescent OI Guidelines)10 include a more complete discussion of the diagnosis and treatment of TB disease in HIV-infected patients.

 All patients with HIV/TB disease should be treated with ART (AI).
 Important issues related to the use of ART in patients with active TB disease include:

 - Significant PK drug-drug interactions between anti-TB and ARV agents;

 - The additive toxicities associated with concomitant ARV and anti-TB drug use; and

 - The development of TB-associated immune reconstitution inflammatory syndrome (IRIS) after ART initiation.

 Patients Diagnosed with Tuberculosis While Receiving Antiretroviral Therapy

-When TB is diagnosed in a patient receiving ART, the patient’s ARV regimen should be assessed with particular attention to potential pharmacokinetic interactions with rifamycins (discussed below).
-The patient’s regimen may need to be modified to permit use of the optimal TB treatment regimen (see Tables 14–16 for dosing recommendations).
+When TB is diagnosed in a patient receiving ART, the ARV regimen should be assessed with particular attention to potential PK interactions between ARVs and TB drugs (discussed below).
+The patient’s ARV regimen may need to be modified to permit use of the optimal TB treatment regimen (see Tables 18 through 19e for dosing recommendations).